When re-opening, be sure to set up for success on the front end while taking the proper precautions.

 Re-opening during a global pandemic is an unprecedented event for retailers.
 The concerns and unknown risks about how to conduct business during this “new normal” are many.
-This is especially true in the jewelry business, as so much of the purchase experience is customer interaction, combined with the look, touch and feel of the merchandise.
+This is especially true in the jewelry business, as so much of the purchase experience is customer interaction combined with the look, touch, and feel of the merchandise.

-Jewelers should have a policy in place, one that is written down, and is followed.
+Jewelers should have a policy in place, one that is written down and followed.
 “Make it available to all employees, even to consumers,” Stevens says.
 She advocates that if you don’t have an employee handbook in place, develop one now (JVC has a template online).
 Also, find a local employment attorney to review your policies.

-Jewelers should strictly comply with orders and guidance issued by state and local governments about re-opening and operating during the pandemic, advises Tom McCormick, a partner at the law firm of Vorys, Sater, Seymour and Pease, representing retailers in employment matters, in original content for JVC.
+Jewelers should strictly comply with orders and guidance issued by state and local governments about re-opening and operating during the pandemic, advises Tom McCormick, a partner at the law firm of Vorys, Sater, Seymour, and Pease, representing retailers in employment matters, in original content for JVC.

 Implement a pandemic preparedness and response plan.
 Layout the decision to re-open with reference to state/local order and identify policies and procedures to follow while operating during the pandemic.
 This includes protocols for conducting wellness assessment of staff that follows CDC guidelines; keeping your store clean that complies with CDC and OSHA guidance for maintaining a sanitary workplace, as well as for cleaning merchandise; Personal Protective Equipment (PPE), in compliance with state and local orders, and OSHA guidance; and for security practices, as Jewelers Security Alliance advocates jewelers secure the store entrance and limit number of people on the sales floor.
-Think about your store layout, as social distancing plans will need to consider both storefront and backroom/break room set up.
+Think about your store layout, as social distancing plans will need to consider both storefront and backroom/breakroom setup.

 Build an omni-channel staff.
-Retailers should invest in training and equipping store associates to engage with customers online, so that store staff can guide customers at the start of the product-discovery journey and interact with them post-purchase.
-JA also suggests jewelers schedule virtual visits, set times to speak with customers via FaceTime or Zoom, and continue to promote their e-commerce platforms for shop-at-home.
+Retailers should invest in training and equipping store associates to engage with customers online so that store staff can guide customers at the start of the product-discovery journey and interact with them post-purchase.
+JA also suggests jewelers schedule virtual visits, set times to speak with customers via FaceTime or Zoom and continue to promote their e-commerce platforms for shop-at-home.

 Redefine the role of the store.
-Unless stores offer consumers a compelling value proposition, store traffic, which was already thinning pre-COVID, will “slow to a trickle”, reports McKinsey.
+Unless stores offer consumers a compelling value proposition, store traffic, which was already thinning pre-COVID, will “slow to a trickle,” reports McKinsey.
 Consumers are used to staying home now for weeks at a time and buying a variety of products online.
 In the future, they won’t visit stores unless retailers give them a good reason.
-To cater to changing customer preferences, stores must deliver a superior product-discovery experience and provide access to exclusive merchandise (i.e. “in store only” and “in store first” product launches).
+To cater to changing customer preferences, stores must deliver a superior product-discovery experience and provide access to exclusive merchandise (i.e., “in-store only” and “in-store first” product launches).
 Moreover, Unity Marketing advocates retailers assess what their brand ultimately means and how they can communicate that consistently across all five senses to create a multi-sensory retail experience.

-Communicate calmly, compassionately and in a voice that is authentically yours.
-Let customers know what to expect in advance, then again in more detail once in store.
+Communicate calmly, compassionately, and in a voice that is authentically yours.
+Let customers know what to expect in advance, then again in more detail once in-store.
 Make sure that customers know and can see the effort you are making through signage and communications, as well as visible actions like hand washing and cleaning the merchandise and cases in store.